karthik/ddd/05-data_sharing_julia_python.md

 > Mention Data packages (as a possible path).
 I worked with open knowledge foundation to bring this to R. For a brief time ropensci maintained the package.
 The data package standard does have limitations

+Including data in a python package: https://python-packaging.readthedocs.io/en/latest/non-code-files.html A user can typically include data (or any other arbitrary files) inside a python package by declaring it in the manifest.

 # References

 @METADATA-jl: https://github.com/JuliaLang/METADATA.jl